In 2019, an average company is expected to dedicate 50% of its overall marketing budget to digital marketing.

 I want to introduce you to an even more effective and personal marketing strategy than paid marketing…

-It has seen a tremendous adoption by brands in the recent years.
+It has seen tremendous adoption by brands in recent years.
 Look at the huge spike in its interest (as per Google Trends).
 It just keeps going up and to the right!

 The reason is that businesses have been able to acquire high-quality customers through influencers.